MassBank/MsMultiviewJsPlugin/README.md

 ###### *MassBank MultiView JavaScript Plugin*

 Msmultiview is a jQuery plugin which supports to manage mass spectral data in many ways.
-It works whether the browser is in online or offline mode.
-It was build using [jQuery](https://jquery.com/), [jQuery UI](https://jqueryui.com/) and [Highcharts](http://www.highcharts.com/) libraries.
+It works either the browser is in online or offline mode.
+It is build using [jQuery](https://jquery.com/), [jQuery UI](https://jqueryui.com/) and [Highcharts](http://www.highcharts.com/) libraries.

 ### Main features